 In addition, we expect a number of mergers or acquisitions between commercial competitors among Mexican participants.

-4. Discuss the level of M&A activity you have seen over 2019 and expect to see in 2020 of: (i) pure domestic deals; (ii) deals in your jurisdiction involving a domestic target and foreign acquirer from Latin America, or a foreign acquirer from outside Latin America; and (iii) deals involving a domestic acquirer and foreign target in Latin America or a foreign target outside Latin America.
+8. Discuss the level of M&A activity you have seen over 2020 and expect to see in 2021 of: (i) pure domestic deals; (ii) deals in your jurisdiction involving a domestic target and foreign acquirer from Latin America, or a foreign acquirer from outside Latin America; and (iii) deals involving a domestic acquirer and foreign target in Latin America or a foreign target outside Latin America.

-5. What is the level of private equity activity?
+9. What is the level of private equity activity?
 Are domestic or international funds involved?
 What kinds of deals are they doing?

-6. Is acquisition financing available for deals?
+10. Is acquisition financing available for deals?
 Where is financing coming from?
 How much concern do you have that an increase in interest rates or risk of a recession will limit the availability of financing?

 Yes, financing is generally available for all players within the Mexican market and for almost all of the industries.

-We think that the currency exchange stability has favoured the volume of the M&A activity as a whole (both, transactions and financings), as almost half of the financing transactions during 2019 were valued and performed in US dollars.
+We think that the currency exchange stability has favoured the volume of M&A activity as a whole (both, transactions and financings), as almost half of the financing transactions during 2020 were valued and performed in US dollars.
 For more than four years and despite the change of political party in office, the economic stability in Mexico has incentivised the growth of leveraged transactions without fear of investors to acquire debt in foreign currency.

-7. How open is your country to investments and acquisitions by foreign buyers?
+11. How open is your country to investments and acquisitions by foreign buyers?
 Is there a level playing field when foreign and domestic bidders compete to buy the same domestic target company?

-8. Are corruption and compliance concerns affecting M&A activity?
+12. Are corruption and compliance concerns affecting M&A activity?
 Are there industries where this is a particular issue?

 Given that the new administration has been very vocal against corruption, there are a number of actions pending to implement the National Anti-corruption System.

 Mostly, these anti-corruption measures have affected a number of transactions regarding government procurement and joint ventures with governmental bodies.
-We have noticed certain reluctance from clients to enter into transactions in which targets (mostly foreign) are exposed to government contracts.
+We have noticed a certain reluctance from clients to enter into transactions in which targets (mostly foreign) are exposed to government contracts.

-10. Does your country’s bankruptcy law permit the reorganisation of the debtor as a going concern, and the acquisition of the entity out of bankruptcy?
+14. Does your country’s bankruptcy law permit the reorganisation of the debtor as a going concern, and the acquisition of the entity out of bankruptcy?
 Are you seeing much activity in this area?

-11. Has there been any increase in public company M&A?
+15. Has there been any increase in public company M&A?

-12. How well protected are minority shareholders in public companies?
+16. How well protected are minority shareholders in public companies?
 What recent developments have there been as relates to independent directors, special committees, independent advisers, fairness opinions?

 The rights granted to minority shareholders under the Stock Market Law are:

-- Right to appoint and revoke one member of the Board of Directors, with every 10 per cent of stake, even for stock without voting rights.
+- right to appoint and revoke one member of the board of directors, with every 10 per cent of stake, even for stock without voting rights;

-- Right to appoint a statutory auditor, with 10 per cent of stake, even for stock without voting rights.
+- right to appoint a statutory auditor, with 10 per cent of stake, even for stock without voting rights;

-- Right to request the chairman of the Board of Directors to call a to a Shareholders' General Meeting at any time with respect to the matters on which they are entitled to vote, with 10 per cent of stake:
+- right to request the chairman of the board of directors to call a to a shareholders' general meeting at any time with respect to the matters on which they are entitled to vote, with 10 per cent of stake:

-- Right to challenge in court, resolutions passed by the shareholders’ meeting, with 20 per cent of stake.
+- right to challenge in court, resolutions passed by the shareholders’ meeting, with 20 per cent of stake.

-13. Has there been any increase in shareholder activism and hostile takeovers?
+17. Has there been any increase in shareholder activism and hostile takeovers?
 Are international hedge funds active in your market?
 What defences are target companies permitted to adopt?

-Hedge funds (both, local and international) as well as institutional investors are quite active in the Mexican market, particularly as stakeholders to public companies and long term investments.
+Hedge funds (both, local and international) as well as institutional investors are quite active in the Mexican market, particularly as stakeholders to public companies and long-term investments.

 Given the large volume of capital they manage, Mexican pension funds, also called AFORES (Administradoras de Fondos para el Retiro), are the most important investors in the Mexican market.

-14. Have directors, management and controlling shareholders changed how they conduct themselves in M&A deals?
+18. Have directors, management and controlling shareholders changed how they conduct themselves in M&A deals?
 What kind of fiduciary duties do directors, management and controlling shareholders have under the laws of your jurisdiction?
 From your experience, are directors, management and controlling shareholders more diligent today in their review of M&A transactions and other matters?

 In general, we have not observed changes as to how directors, management and controlling shareholders conduct themselves in M&A deals.